WATER MANAGEMENT

 • For palm oil, 7 sourcing provinces have been assessed and 1 is located in extremely high-water stress level province.

-• For sugar, 4 sourcing provinces have been assesses and all located in high-water stress level province.
+• For sugar, 4 sourcing provinces have been assesses and all located in extremely high-water stress level province.

 Mitigation Plan